rx-angular/rx-angular/libs/template/let/src/lib/docs/Readme.md

 <ng-template #complete>COMPLETE</ng-template>
 ```

-This helps in some cases to organize the template and introduces a way to make the dynamic or even lazy.
+This helps in some cases to organize the template and introduces a way to make it dynamic or even lazy.

 ### Context Trigger